Dre Campbell Farm

 You’ve probably seen them before—those pesky codling moths that seem to invade your fruit tree every year.
 Well, this year you can get rid of them naturally without resorting to synthetic pesticides.

-There are a lot of different methods you can try, but we’ll be focusing on 17 of them.
+There are a lot of different natural methods you can try, but we’ll be focusing on 16 of them.
 Keep reading for more information on how to control codling moths using natural remedies.

 Identification

 Codling moths can be a major problem for apple and pear growers [1].
-These pests lay eggs on the fruit, and when the larvae hatch, they burrow into the fruit, making it unmarketable.
+These pests lay eggs on the fruit or leaves, and when the larvae hatch, they burrow into the fruit, making it unmarketable.

 The adult moths are easy to identify.
-They have a grayish-brown body with a wingspan of about 12 to 20 mm.
-The larvae are small and white (or light pink) with dark brown heads.
+They have a gray colored body with a wingspan of about 12 to 20 mm.
+The larvae are small and cream to pink in color with brown heads.

-Codling moth eggs look like tiny, translucent pancakes, and they can be difficult to spot.
+Codling moth eggs appear translucent at first and they can be difficult to spot.
 You’ll find them on leaves and fruits.

 How to Get Rid of Codling Moths Naturally